Jonathan A. C. Brown

-Jonathan Andrew Cleveland Brown, born August 7, 1977, is a university academic and American scholar of Islamic studies.
-He is a convert to Islam.
+Jonathan Andrew Cleveland Brown (born August 7, 1977) is an American scholar of Islamic studies.
 Since 2012, he has served as a professor at Georgetown University's Edmund A. Walsh School of Foreign Service.
 He holds the Alwaleed bin Talal Chair of Islamic Civilization at Georgetown University.
 Brown is an advisor to the Yaqeen Institute for Islamic Research, where he formerly served as Director of Research.

 Background and education

-Brown was born in Washington, DC.
+Brown was born in Washington, D.C.
 He was raised as an Episcopalian.
 In 1997 while he was in college, prior to his 20th birthday, he converted to Islam.
 Brown is Sunni and follows the Hanbali school of Islamic jurisprudence.

 Brown graduated magna cum laude with a Bachelor of Arts in History in 2000 from Georgetown University in Washington, D.C., studied Arabic for a year at the Center for Arabic Study Abroad at the American University of Cairo, and completed his doctorate in Islamic thought at the University of Chicago in 2006.

 Family

 Jonathan is married to Laila Al-Arian, an American broadcast journalist for the Al Jazeera Media Network.
-Al-Arian's father, Sami Al-Arian, is a Kuwaiti-born political activist who was deported from the U.S. to Turkey.
-Sami Al-Arian was convicted of racketeering for Palestine Islamic Jihad (PIJ), an Islamist militant group.

-He was previously engaged to Maysoon Al-Suwaidan, daughter of Islamic author and speaker, Tareq Al-Suwaidan.
-Tareq, who is also a leader of Kuwait's Muslim Brotherhood, is banned from the U.S. and Belgium because of his comments on Jews and Israel.

 Brown is a descendant of former US president Grover Cleveland.

 Career

 From 2006 to 2010 he taught in the Department of Near Eastern Languages and Civilization at the University of Washington in Seattle, where he was awarded tenure.
 He then gave up tenure to move to Georgetown in 2010.
 After serving as an assistant professor he was granted tenure again in 2012, teaching Islamic Studies and Muslim-Christian Understanding in the School of Foreign Service at Georgetown University.
 He is also a term member of the Council on Foreign Relations.

 Brown served as the director of the Prince Alwaleed Bin Talal Center for Muslim-Christian Understanding until 2019.

+In July 2025, Brown was placed on leave and removed as department chair by Georgetown after writing on X "I'm not an expert, but I assume Iran could still get a bomb easily.
+I hope Iran does some symbolic strike on a base, then everyone stops."
+He later wrote "I deleted my previous tweet because a lot of people were interpreting it as a call for violence.
+That's not what I intended.
+I have two immediate family members in the US military who've served abroad and wouldn't want any harm to befall American soldiers."